hstarmans/hexastorm/readme.md

 Install [litex](https://github.com/enjoy-digital/litex), make a special folder for this installation For setting the power to laser over ic, you need to install smbus. <br>
 Install the FPGA toolchain for [ICE40](http://www.clifford.at/icestorm/).
-An easier way is apio, but nextpnr is deprecated and doesn't support all options.
+An easier way is apio, but nextpnr is static linked and comes without gui and python.
+As a result, you can not use the pre-pack flag.
 ```console
 pip install -U apio
 apio install yosys